Juggern4ut/cyberSecurityProjectMeier/README.md

 ### Description of the flaw

 In the application, a user should be able to look at all the posts of another user but only if they have them in their friend list, but since the views are not checked, a user can access the posts of every other user by manipulating the URL.
+A user that looks at the url might also quuickly realize that the user-ids are simply incrementing numbers, so guessing the url is not hard either.
+To verify this Problem we can simply login as bob and visit the profile of the admin user directly by going to `/profile/1` even though the admin is not in bobs friend list.
+Here are the ids of the users: admin = 1, bob = 2, alice = 3.

 ### How to fix it

 Before returning all the posts of a user we have to make sure that they are allowed to look at them.
 Check out the commented out code below the flaw to see how the fix can be implemented.
+To futher increase the security the user ids also should not simply increment but be something random so users can not just 'guess' a valid profile URL.

 ## FLAW 4: